 - is proportional to .
 In reality, the power is something around 2.2-2.6, increasing when is higher, but it is not easy to derive a precise formula for this so we are just taking 2.3, which also corresponds to current difficulties.

 Using them allows to normalize various metrics.
-For example, gives a good estimation of the block rate for the reference difficulty.
-Or, estimates the candidates/s if we were mining at difficulty .
+For example, gives a good estimation of the block rate for a reference difficulty using the candidates/s and ratio metrics at difficulty .
+Or, estimates the candidates/s as if we were mining at difficulty from metrics for .

 The Riecoin Core's